How To Make A Landing Page On Wix

 How To Make A Landing Page On Wix - Wix provides a library of templates for landing pages that you can choose from

 In your Wix dashboard, go to Templates and filter by Landing Pages.
-Wix has hundreds of purpose-built landing page templates - look for one that matches your campaign goal: lead capture, product launch, event registration, or free download.
+Wix has hundreds of purpose-built landing page templates.
+Look for one that matches your campaign goal: lead capture, product launch, event registration, or free download.
 Pick a template with a clear hero section, a prominent CTA button near the top, and minimal navigation links.
 A well-structured template does most of the conversion work before you change a single word.

 Step 3: Add Your Unique Content